 Well, you don’t need fortune teller with a magic crystal ball to tell you when is the good time to move to Australia.
-Any time is good time when you are thoroughly committed to succeed.
-However, there are few things which deserves a little thought to make transition smoother.
-Let’s take a look at few of them and see why they are important.
+Any time is a good time when you are thoroughly committed to succeed.
+However, there are few things which deserve a little thought to make the transition smoother.
+Let’s take a look at a few of them and see why they are important.

-In case of January to March, Christmas holidays are just over and most people are back to work by the end of January.
-Also, many companies who work according to calendar year might be more willing to fill in the open positions at the start of a new year.
-As a result, more job are listed during this time and this creates kind of optimistic air for the new migrants who are looking for job.
+In the case of January to March, Christmas holidays are just over and most people are back to work by the end of January.
+Also, many companies who work according to the calendar year might be more willing to fill in the open positions at the start of a new year.
+As a result, more jobs are listed during this time and this creates the kind of optimistic air for the new migrants who are looking for a job.

 Having said that, it is entirely possible to get a job offer throughout the year.
 In fact, by avoiding those popular months, you may avoid the competition from fellow migrants to a certain extent.
 Take my case as an example.
-I landed in Melbourne by the end of June to target favourable time of new financial year to look for job.
-However, July and August were in fact the driest months for me in terms of number of interviews scheduled.
+I landed in Melbourne by the end of June to target favourable time of new financial year to look for a job.
+However, July and August were, in fact, the driest months for me in terms of a number of interviews scheduled.
 It took mid-September to start getting regular interview calls and October.
-Even after getting the job, I was getting interview calls during the November.
+Even after getting the job, I was getting interview calls during November.
 You get the idea.

 Though it’s not a major deal-breaker, weather can impact your travel plans.
 Different states in Australia have different weather conditions.
-If you are travelling with a family to a city like Melbourne, June to September might not be very ideal time to move.
-Not only will you experience the winter in all it’s glory, it will also dampen your spirit with a gloomy weather.
+If you are travelling with a family to a city like Melbourne, June to September might not be the best time to move.
+Not only will you experience the winter in all its glory, but it will also dampen your spirit with a gloomy weather.
 Secondly, the kids will be worse affected and you may have to make more trips to your GP than to a recruiter.
 So be well aware of the weather conditions of the city you are moving to and decide the appropriate time accordingly, to avoid harsh weather.

 Hopefully, that made some sense and gave you some perspective.
 However, I would like to know what are/were the factors that you considered while planning a move to Australia.
 So, let me know about that in comments below.